ntadom-samuel/worldwise/README.md

-# Mapping Application
+# Description
-This application allows users to keep track of the places they've visited through an interactive map and a user interface
+This mapping application allows users to keep track of the places they've visited through an interactive map and a user interface

 ## Libraries
 - leaflet